-- Forty-two states, four territories and more than 37 tribes have issued stay-at-home orders. - All 50 states, five territories, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - As of April 25, FEMA and HHS have provided or are currently shipping 10,603 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - The federal government has approximately 10,920 total ventilators available: 9,838 in the Strategic National Stockpile; 1,082 from the Department of Defense. - As of April 24, FEMA has obligated \$6.1 billion in support of COVID-19 efforts. - FEMA currently has 3,127 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of April 25, 81 agencies across 28 states, the District of Columbia, one tribe and one U.S. territory have sent 204 alerts with information on COVID-19 via the Wireless Emergency Alert system; 51 alerts to broadcast stations via the Emergency Alert System. - To date, the President has approved 47 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - Pursuant to this approval, the federal government will fund 100 percent of the cost share for T-32 National Guard orders through May 31. - More than 36,000 National Guard troops have activated in T-32 duty status and 1,984 troops have activated in State Active Duty status to help with testing and other response efforts.
+- Forty-two states, four territories and more than 37 tribes have issued stay-at-home orders. - All 50 states, five territories, and Washington, D.C. have been approved for major disaster declarations to assist with additional needs identified. - To date, CDC, state, and local public health labs and other laboratories have tested more than 5.4 million samples. - As of April 24, 128,278 samples have been tested at Community Based Testing Sites. - FEMA and HHS combined have obligated \$51.1 billion to support COVID-19 response efforts from the first three emergency supplemental appropriations. - The federal government has approximately 11,327 total ventilators available: 10,245 in the Strategic National Stockpile; 1,082 from the Department of Defense. - As of April 26, FEMA and HHS have provided or are currently shipping 10,603 ventilators from the Strategic National Stockpile and the Defense Department to states, tribes and territories. - In support of the U.S. Department of Veterans Affairs and our nation's veterans, FEMA has coordinated shipments of more than 4.3 million respirator masks, 1 million surgical masks, 1.5 million gloves, and 14,000 face shields to facilities across the country.
+An additional 1 million surgical masks and 28,000 gowns are shipping this week. - FEMA currently has 3,143 employees supporting COVID-19 pandemic response out of a total 20,605 agency employees ready to respond to other emergencies should they occur. - As of April 24, FEMA has obligated \$5.7 billion in support of COVID-19 efforts. - As of April 27, 84 agencies across 28 states, the District of Columbia, one tribe and one U.S. territory have sent 209 alerts with information on COVID-19 via the Wireless Emergency Alert system; 51 alerts to broadcast stations via the Emergency Alert System. - To date, the President has approved 47 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - Pursuant to this approval, the federal government will fund 100 percent of the cost share for T-32 National Guard orders through May 31. - More than 36,900 National Guard troops have activated in T-32 duty status and 1,956 troops have activated in State Active Duty status to help with testing and other response efforts. - The CDC has 3,977 personnel supporting the outbreak response.

-- To date, CDC, state, and local public health labs and other laboratories have tested more than 5.1 million samples. - As of April 24, the federal Community Based Testing Sites have screened more than 125,859 individuals. - The U.S. Public Health Service deployed more than 1,500 officers in support of nation-wide efforts to mitigate the virus' potential spread. - The U.S. Army Corps of Engineers has awarded 32 contracts for the design and build of alternate care facilities in Alaska, Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Michigan, Missouri, New Jersey, New Mexico, New York, Oregon, Tennessee, U.S. Virgin Islands, and Wisconsin. - □ As of April 25, 1,573 USACE personnel are activated to support the COVID-19 mission, with more than 15,000 personnel engaged in additional response efforts.
+- The U.S. Public Health Service deployed more than 1,500 officers in support of nation-wide efforts to mitigate the virus' potential spread. - To date, the U.S. Department of Veterans Affairs has made more than 1,400 acute and intensive care hospital beds across the nation available to non-veteran patients, if necessary. - The U.S. Army Corps of Engineers has awarded 34 contracts for the design and build of alternate care facilities in Alaska, Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Michigan, Missouri, the Navajo Nation, New Jersey, New Mexico, New York, Oklahoma, Oregon, Tennessee, U.S. Virgin Islands, and Wisconsin. - As of April 28, 1,495 USACE personnel are activated to support the COVID-19 mission, with more than 15,000 personnel engaged in additional response efforts.